eniac/flamingo/README.md

 -o [neighborhood size (multiplicative factor of 2logn)] -d [debug mode, if True then output info for every agent]
 ```
-Flamingo supports batches of clients with size power of 2 from 128,
+Flamingo supports batches of clients with size power of 2, starting from 128,
 e.g., 128, 256, 512.

 Example command: